PostgreSQL Performance Tuning: Optimize Your Database Server

 CPU

-Choosing the right CPU may be a crucial point in the PostgreSQL performance.
-When dealing with larger data, CPUs speed will be important — but also CPUs with larger L3 caches will boost performance as well.
-For OLTP performance, having more and faster cores will help the operating system and PostgreSQL to be more efficient in utilizing them.
-On the other hand, using CPUs with larger L3 caches is good for larger sets of data./div>
+The right CPU may be crucial to PostgreSQL performance.
+CPU speed will be important when dealing with larger data, and CPUs with larger L3 caches will boost performance.
+For OLTP performance, having more and faster cores will help the operating system and PostgreSQL be more efficient.
+Meanwhile, using CPUs with larger L3 caches is suitable for larger data sets.

-CPUs have at least 2 caches: L1 (a.k.a. primary cache) and L2 (a.k.a. secondary cache).
-L1 is the smallest and the fastest cache, which is embedded into the CPU core.
-L2 cache is just a bit slower than L1, but also larger than L1.
-L2 is used to feed the L1 cache.
+What is an L3 cache?
+CPUs have at least two caches: L1 (a.k.a. primary cache) and L2 (a.k.a. secondary cache).
+L1 is the smallest and fastest cache embedded into the CPU core.
+L2 is a bit slower than L1 but larger and is used to feed L1.

-Unlike L1 and L2 caches, which are unique to each core, L3 cache is shared between cores.
-L3 cache is slower when compared to L1 and L2 — however, it is shared across all of the cores available.
-Also please note that L3 cache is still faster than RAM.
-Having a larger L3 cache will boost CPU performance while dealing with a larger set of data.
-This will also be beneficial for PostgreSQL for parallel queries.
+Unlike L1 and L2 caches, which are unique to each core, the L3 cache is shared across all available cores.
+L3 is slower than L1 and L2 but is still faster than RAM.
+A larger L3 cache will boost CPU performance while dealing with a larger data set.
+This will also benefit PostgreSQL for parallel queries.

 RAM

-Cheapest among the rest of the hardware, and also the better for PostgreSQL performance.
-Operating systems tend to utilize the available memory and try to cache as much data as possible.
-More caching will end up with less disk I/O, and faster query times.
-When buying new hardware, we suggest adding as much RAM as possible in the first place.
-Adding more RAM in the future will be more expensive from the financial side and also the technical side (will require downtime unless you have a system with hotswap RAM).
-There are multiple PostgreSQL parameters that will be changed based on the available memory, which are mentioned below.
+RAM is the cheapest among the hardware and the best for PostgreSQL performance.
+Operating systems utilize the available memory and try to cache as much data as possible.
+More caching will result in less disk I/O and faster query times.
+When buying new hardware, add as much RAM as possible, as adding more in the future will be more expensive financially and technically.
+It will require downtime unless you have a system with hotswap RAM.
+Multiple PostgreSQL parameters will be changed based on the available memory, which are mentioned below.

 Disk

-If the application is I/O bound (read and/or write intensive), choosing a faster drive set will improve the performance significantly.
+If the application is I/O-bound (read and/or write-intensive), a faster drive set will improve performance significantly.
 There are multiple solutions available, including NMVe and SSD drives.

-The first rule of the thumb is separating the WAL disk from the data disk.
-WAL may be a bottleneck (on write-intensive databases), so keeping WAL on a separate and fast drive will solve this problem.
-Always use at least RAID 1, even though there are some cases where you may need RAID 10 if the database is really writing a lot.
+The first rule of thumb is to separate the WAL disk from the data disk.
+WAL may be a bottleneck on write-intensive databases, so keeping WAL on a separate and fast drive will solve this problem.
+Always use at least RAID 1, though there are some cases where you may need RAID 10 if the database is writing a lot.

-Using separate tablespaces and drives for indexes and data will also increase the performance especially if PostgreSQL runs on SATA drives.
+Using separate tablespaces and drives for indexes and data will also increase performance, especially if PostgreSQL runs on SATA drives.
 This is usually not needed for SSD and NVMe drives.
 We suggest using RAID 10 for data.

 Network card

-Even though network cards seem to be irrelevant to the performance of PostgreSQL, when the data grows a lot, faster or bonded network cards will speed up base backups as well.
+Even though network cards seem irrelevant to PostgreSQL performance, when the data grows a lot, faster or bonded network cards will also speed up base backups.

 Virtual Machines

-As compared to bare metal servers, virtual machines have a performance deficit due to the virtualization layer, albeit relatively small these days.
-In addition, the available CPU and disk I/O will decrease due to shared resources.
+Virtual machines have a slight performance deficit compared to bare metal servers due to the virtualization layer.
+The available CPU and disk I/O will also decrease due to shared resources.

-• Consider pinning the VM to specific CPUs and disks.
-That will eliminate (or limit) the performance bottleneck that will occur because of other VMs running on the host machine.
+1. Pin the VM to specific CPUs and disks.
+That will eliminate or limit the performance bottleneck because of other VMs running on the host machine.

-• Consider pre-allocating the disks prior to the installation.
+2. Pre-allocate the disks before installation.
 That will prevent the host from allocating the disk space during database operations.
-If you cannot do this, you can change these 2 parameters in postgresql.conf:
+You can change these two parameters in postgresql.conf if you cannot do this:

 • Disable the wal_init_zero parameter in postgresql.conf.
 By default, WAL space is allocated before WAL records are inserted.
 This will slow down WAL operations on COW filesystems.
 Disabling this parameter will disable this feature, helping VMs to perform better.
 If set to off, only the final byte is written when the file is created so that it has the expected size.